The 25 most spectacular branding fails of the last 25 years

 Advertising and marketing have always been ripe for missteps and pop-culture absurdity, but the emergence of the internet, followed by the rise of social platforms, created seismic changes in how we consume and enjoy media, products, and even communicate with each other.
 That has made for some historically fertile ground for brand failure, and here’s our tour through the most notable failures since Fast Company‘s birth in 1995—with lessons that endure for those wise enough to heed them.

-Calvin Klein “kiddie porn” campaign (1995)
+Calvin Klein ‘kiddie porn’ campaign (1995)

 In a campaign shot by fashion photographer Steven Meisel, the young models, combined with the basement-amateur-porno vibes, sparked enough backlash that it forced the Justice Department to open an investigation.
 Ultimately, the brand to take out a full-page New York Times ad basically to declare it wasn’t child porn.
 Not exactly the image you want to sell jeans and underwear.